 Five Easy Tips to Save on Thanksgiving:

-2. Buy the Turkey at Your Grocery Store (vs a specialty store):
+2. Buy the Turkey at Your Grocery Store (vs. a specialty store):

-Some of our best Thanksgiving turkeys have been from our local grocery store vs the years we ordered from an expensive specialty store.
-There have also been some extensive taste tests by consumer groups comparing the pricier brands to the in-store brands and guess what?
+Some of our best Thanksgiving turkeys have been from our local grocery store vs. the years we ordered from an expensive specialty store.
+There have also been extensive taste tests by consumer groups comparing the pricier brands to the in-store ones, and guess what?
 The difference in taste was usually not significant, yet the price was.
 So take advantage of the specials at the major retailers this year- it’s an easy way to save.
 Besides, with all the wonderful sides at the table, the meal is about the whole experience, not just the turkey.

-3. Keep it Simple:
+3. Keep it Simple and Ask for Help:

 Focus instead on the recipes you know your family loves…the tried and true.
-Scale back on the number of different items on the table and you not only lower your food bill, but you also will have a more relaxing day where you can participate in the conversations instead of being glued to your stovetop.
+Scale back on the number of different items on the table, and you not only lower your food bill, but you also will have a more relaxing day, where you can participate in the conversations instead of being glued to your stovetop.

-4. Make your Own
+4. Make your Own:

 5. Buy Wine in Bulk

 You also will have the added bonus of saving time from running out last minute before a party or needing to fit in a stop on the way.
-While you are at it, its not a bad idea to stock up on wine gift bags too so you always have an easy gift ready to go!
+While you are at it, it’s not a bad idea to stock up on wine gift bags, too so you always have an easy gift ready to go!